 How to Keep Your Location on Life360 in One Place

-Leaving your phone in one place, while you’re roaming the streets freely is a logical thing to do.
-But then you deprive yourself of the device when there’s is no need to.
-Life360 is a piece of software like any other and there are a few simple tweaks to stop it from breathing down your neck at all times.
+The process is easier said than done because the app follows you around, and it’s hard to spoof.
+Leaving your phone in one place while you’re roaming the streets is a logical thing to do, but then you deprive yourself of the device when there’s is no need.
+Life360 is a piece of software like any other, and there are a few simple tweaks to stop it from breathing down your neck at all times.

-Shutting off your internet connection completely disables Life360 and the app usually just shows your last location.
-The obvious downside of this method is that all other apps lose connection, which limits notifications, messaging apps, and other services.
-Aside from having no internet connection, others in your group will quickly see that’s something is amiss.
+Shutting off your internet connection disables Life360, and the app usually shows your last location.
+The obvious downside of this method is that all other apps lose connection too, which limits notifications, messaging apps, and other services.
+Aside from having no internet connection, others in your group will quickly see that something has gone amiss.
 Plus, it might not be enough to spoof your whereabouts.

 To turn the Life360 cellular data off, iPhone users can go to the Settings on their phone and tap on ‘Cellular.’
-Toggle the switch off for Life360 and as long as wifi isn’t available, Life360 won’t be able to report your real location.
+Toggle the switch off for Life360.
+As long as Wi-Fi isn’t available, Life360 won’t be able to report your actual location.

-This feature is designed to allow apps to run in the background and update information.
+This feature allows apps to run in the background and update information.
 Life360 uses your smartphone’s GPS and motion tracking.
 For that reason, turning off the internet without disabling Background App Refresh might not keep you in one place.

 This feature, for example, is accessible via the Settings app on an iPhone and Android.
 Tap the Settings app, navigate down to Life360, and enter the menu.
 Hit the button next to Background App Refresh to toggle it off.
 This way, you’re 100% certain that the location won’t update when Wi-Fi is off.